Thulasiraman0/Checkmate/README.md

 **Keep your streaks alive!**

 A modern, interactive habit tracking application designed to help you build and maintain positive daily habits.
-Track up to 31 days of habits with visual feedback, daily reminders, and a sleek dark-themed interface.
+Track up to 31 days of habits with daily reminders, and a sleek dark-themed interface.

 ## 🎯 Features